umarhassan-mitodl/11.471-spring-2010/content/pages/readings.md

 Levinson, Jerome.
 "Worker Rights and the International Financial Institutions."
 2010.
 (Particular attention to Section IV on page 9 to the end.)

 Standing, Guy.
-"The ILO: An Agency for Globalization?" *Development and Change* 39, no. 3 (2008): 355-384. ([PDF](http://www.unhistory.org/pdf/StandingILO.pdf))
+"The ILO: An Agency for Globalization?" *Development and Change* 39, no. 3 (2008): 355-384. ({{% resource_link "8dbf725a-a10d-4751-80cf-434acf915b61" "PDF" %}})

 Elliott, Kimberly, and Richard Freeman. *Can Labor Standards Improve under Globalization*?
 Washington, DC: Institute for International Economics, 2003.
 ISBN: 9780881323320.

 ### Recommended

-Schrank, Andrew. "[Labor Standards and Human Resources: A Natural Experiment in an Unlikely Laboratory](http://www.princeton.edu/~ina/gkg/confs/schrank.pdf)."
+Schrank, Andrew. "{{% resource_link "2f9c10ae-3560-4ebc-a61f-846442b7c69d" "Labor Standards and Human Resources: A Natural Experiment in an Unlikely Laboratory" %}}."
 Paper presented at the annual meeting of the American Sociological Association, Montreal, Canada, August 11, 2006.

 Piore, Michael.
 "Rethinking Mexico's Labor Standards in a Global Economy."
-Department of Economics, MIT, 2004. ( [PDF](https://economics.mit.edu/sites/default/files/inline-files/Rethinking%20Mexicos%20Labor%20Standards%20in%20a%20Global%20Eco.pdf))
+Department of Economics, MIT, 2004. ( {{% resource_link "d1135834-39aa-4f9c-805b-47114f8efadf" "PDF" %}})

 {{< tdclose >}}{{< trclose >}}{{< tropen >}}{{< tdopen >}}
 22